- Shareholders Equity

 - But if the former number is lower, the duration of the offer is extended for more shareholders to express their interest.

-An example is that of Schindler Holding Ltd plan to repurchase shares as a “Fixed Price Repurchase Offer”
+An example is that of Schindler Holding Ltd plan to do share repurchase as a “Fixed Price Share Repurchase Offer”

 - A third method of share repurchase is the “Dutch auction”.
 In this method, the price of the repurchase is “discovered” like it is done in the case of an IPO.

 - First, a price range is specified by the company.
 Then shareholders state their own comfortable price point within the specified range.

 - Then the company creates a demand curve from those inputs from the interested shareholders.
 From the demand curve, the company finds out what would be the lowest price at which it could buy the required number of shares.

 - Then the company buys the shares from those shareholders who had tendered at or below that found out the price.

-Example of Dutch auction is Expedia planned to repurchase upto $3.5 billion of Stock in the Dutch Auction
+Example of Dutch auction is Expedia planned to do share repurchase of up to $3.5 billion of Stock in the Dutch Auction

 source: Payout Yield

 There are a limited number of reasons why companies do share repurchase.
 They do it for the benefits that they are able to reap out of that activity.
 And in doing so, they also lure the shareholders into selling the shares to take some advantages like tax benefits.

 However, it is in the favour of investors to stay watchful of misguiding buybacks and understand the meaning of it in context of the situation in which a company announces a buyback.